Victoriajohn141/eduford-clone/readme.md

-a university website for students to visit and carry out co-curricular activities
+I built a clone university website for students with Pure HTML and CSS.

 Topics
 Stars